Table of Contents

 The Role of Magnesium in the Body

-Magnesium is often referred to as the "forgotten mineral," yet its significance cannot be overstated.
-It is a cofactor for many enzymes involved in energy production, protein synthesis, and electrolyte balance.
-Here are some key roles magnesium plays in the body:
+Magnesium is often called the "forgotten mineral," yet it is a vital cofactor for enzymes involved in everything from protein synthesis to electrolyte balance.
+Its primary roles include:

 Common Side Effects of Magnesium Supplements